 Like most mining towns, Queenstown’s fortunes ebbed and flowed with the fortunes of the mining industry but the town has continued to evolve.
 Over 125 years, the people of Queenstown developed a self-reliance born out of isolation and and a sense of community.
 This indomitable spirit served them well through depression, downturn and disaster.

-In 2015, the mine at Queenstown closed for what some believed to be the last time.
-Raef Sawford and the Big Stories team have documented Queenstown and its people over the past two years as they adjust to their changed circumstances.
+In 2015, the Mt Lyell mine at Queenstown closed for what appears to be the last time.
+Some feared this would be the end of the town, but the Queenstown community is proving them wrong.
+Raef Sawford and the Big Stories team have documented Queenstown and its people over the past two years as the locals adjust to their changing circumstances.
 Whether they’re creating art, driving trains, guiding tourists, playing the bagpipes or chasing a football on the gravel oval… the spirit of the west coast is still alive and kicking.